 Three Top Tips to Successful Outsourcing

-Prior to founding The Helpful Brand and The Helpful Academy, I was the Head of Training and Projects at New Zealand’s largest Virtual Assistant Company.
+Prior to founding The Helpful Academy, I was the Head of Training and Projects at New Zealand’s largest Virtual Assistant Company.
 It was my job to manage the project clients, find out what they needed, and make sure that happened.
 I also had my own set of ongoing clients that I looked after.

-3.5 years ago I founded The Helpful Brand, where we remotely help business owners achieve their goals.
+3.5 years ago I founded The Helpful Academy, where we remotely help business owners achieve their goals.

 I’ve experienced successful outsourcing, and unsuccessful outsourcing, from both sides of the coin.

 This is what I’ve learned over the last 5 years…

 TOP TIP 1: What type of person do you need?

 I’ve learned this the hard way, from both sides of the outsourcing experience…

 - Do you need someone with high attention to detail?

 - Do you need an outgoing people-person who’s great at promoting or networking for you?